 Many opportunities exist that can meet your tuition and stipend needs to enable you to attend AFIT’s Graduate School of Engineering and Management.

-The Air Force Institute of Technology (AFIT) at Wright-Patterson AFB Dayton, Ohio, provides scholarship opportunities targeted to U.S. citizens who are seeking a Master’s Degree in Cyber Operations.
+AFIT provides scholarship opportunities targeted to U.S. citizens who are seeking a master’s degree in cyber operations.
 This scholarship is made possible through a grant from the National Science Foundation (NSF) Scholarship for Service program (CyberCorp).
 The program allows students to obtain advanced graduate education in return for federal or local government service upon degree completion.
-Government service time is equal to the amount of time of scholarship supports.
+Government service time is equal to the amount of time the scholarship supports.
 A typical academic program length is 24 months.
 Fellowship benefits include full tuition, $25,000 stipend, computer and book allowance, and conference travel opportunities.

 OHIO SPACE GRANT CONSORTIUM